Shooting inside Plaza hotel leaves 1 person dead

-KANSAS CITY, MO (KCTV) -- One person has died after a shooting inside the Sheraton Suites on the Country Club Plaza.
+KANSAS CITY, Missouri (KCTV) -- One person has died after a shooting inside the Sheraton Suites on the Country Club Plaza.

 It happened about 7:55 a.m.
 Tuesday.
 The hotel is located at 770 W. 47th St.